New patterns in high-speed granular flows: Supported regimes

-Fig.~\ref{fig:cprofiles} shows typical volume fraction and velocity profiles for SFD supported regimes.
-They present a dense core floating above a highly agitated granular gaseous phase, and toped by a dilute "atmosphere".
-The core is moving at a fast and almost uniform speed.
-The center of mass of the flow is located just on top of the core, so a large fraction of the matter is spread in the dilute atmosphere over a large distance.
+Fig.~\ref{fig:cprofiles} shows typical volume fraction and velocity profiles for SFD supported regimes in the vertical ($x$,$z$) symmetry plane.
+They present a dense core, moving at a fast and almost uniform speed, floating above a highly agitated granular gaseous phase, and toped by a dilute "atmosphere" which spans over a great distance over the dense core.
+Due to this heterogeneous mass distribution, the center of mass is located just on top of the core.
+The median of mass is unaffected by the distance of small contributions high in the dilute "atmosphere".
+By definition, the median separates half of the mass beneath and half above, so it arguably better corresponds to the intuition for where is the "middle" of the flow.
+We plot both quantities in Fig.~\ref{fig:cprofiles}.
 When the mass holdup increases the core lifts up and densifies (see Fig.~\ref{fig:cprofiles}a).
-Its lateral width decreases with increasing $\tilde{H}$ because the lateral pressure pushes the grains toward the central core.
+Its lateral width decreases with increasing $\tilde{H}$ because the lateral pressure pushes the grains toward the central core (see Fig.~\ref{fig:PhaseDiagram}).
 This core can reach very high values of the volume fraction up to $0.6$ at large mass holdup, while the volume fraction in the supporting basal gaseous layer is below $0.2$.
-The existence of a stabilized dense core within a very agitated and dilute region is probably a direct consequence of the clustering instability occurring in granular gas \cite{McNamara_Young_1994}.
-It is also worth noting that this flow regime bears a strong resemblance with that observed experimentally by Holyoake and McElwaine \cite{Holyoake_McElwaine_2012} on steep slopes with a "depletion layer" at the walls.